Lancelot1998/Iota-bench-tools/README.md

-# iota-tool
+# Iota-Tool
+1.This is a benchmark tool using for IOTA.
-only used for test now
+2.The current version is only used for test.
-The document will be open-source
+3.The corresponding testing document will be soonly open-source.